Talking can help.

 If you are looking to set up clinical services including any sort of crisis consultation, please call us at (414) 229-7429.

-All Let’s Talk consultations are take place virtually via Microsoft Teams.
-Click here to sign up for a Let’s Talk consultation.
+All Let’s Talk consultations take place virtually via Microsoft Teams.
+Click here to sign up for a Let’s Talk Consultation.

 Let’s Talk serves as an informal consultation on general issues, questions or concerns connected to mental health.
-In contrast, counseling at UCS is an ongoing service for students that involves an initial assessment interview and ongoing treatment of goal areas identified the student and counselor.
-Ongoing therapy usually consists of regularly scheduled 50-minute appointments.
+In contrast, counseling at SHAW is an ongoing service for students that involves an initial assessment interview and short treatment of goal areas identified by the student and counselor.
+Short term therapy usually consists of regularly scheduled 50-minute appointments.

-Your “Let’s Talk” counselor can help you determine whether formal counseling at UCS would be useful for you and, if appropriate, assist you in scheduling an initial appointment.
+Your “Let’s Talk” counselor can help you determine whether formal counseling at SHAW would be useful for you and, if appropriate, assist you in scheduling an initial appointment.

 Let’s Talk is open to all UWM students.
 Let’s Talk is the best fit for: